-Praised be Jesus, Mary, and St. Joseph now and forever.
-The 2024 Catholic calendar is now available.
-If you would like a copy of the 2024 calendar (or the calendar for 2023), then please support the work of Holy Family Publications; and tell others about https://jmjsite.com.
-Did you know that it is necessary to make over 400 changes every year to build the Catholic Liturgical calendar for a new year compared to what it was the previous year?
-Although I have spent many hours day after day building the calendar and proofreading it a number of times; I do not guarantee it to be free from every mistake liturgically or otherwise.
-When you receive the calendar, I encourage you to look at it entirely for mistakes one day at a time.
+Did you know it is necessary to make over 400 changes yearly to build the Catholic Liturgical calendar for a new year, compared to the previous year?
+Although I have spent many hours day after day building the calendar and proofreading it many times, I do not guarantee it will be free from every mistake, liturgically or otherwise.
+When you receive the calendar, I encourage you to look at it entirely for mistakes, one day at a time.
 If you find any mistakes, please notify me so that I can correct the mistake(s) and let the other people know who also requested the calendar.
+I have looked at the Catholic calendars produced by other people and saw many mistakes in their calendars according to the Catholic liturgy and the latest rubrics of Pope Pius XII.
+I use the rubrics of Pope Pius XII as the guidelines from which I build the calendars.
+(Please read through the rubrics as shown below in this letter.)

 This is an important reason why I have people request the calendar each year.
-Please request your copy of the calendar by sending me an email using JMJ@JMJsite.com.
-Because people need to ask for the calendar, then I know who has received it.
+People need to ask for the calendar, and then I know who has received it.
 If further corrections are needed in the calendar, I can let those who received it know what to do.
+To request the calendar, please send an email message to JMJ@JMJsite.com.
 Please make your donation for the calendar for whatever the calendar may be worth to you.
 I will email you a copy of it in PDF format.
-You can make a payment to my PayPal account using the email address JMJ@JMJsite.com.
-Or you could send a check, cash, or money order to:
+You can pay via my PayPal account using the email address JMJ@JMJsite.com.
+Or you could send cash, check, or money order to

-Patrick Henry 7163 South US HWY 191 Safford, AZ 85546
+Patrick Henry 970 W State Route 366 Safford, AZ 85546